Need to talk? Call 1800 882 436.

 What is a neonatal death?

-A neonatal death (also called a newborn death) is when a baby dies during the first 28 days of life.
+A neonatal death is when a baby dies within the first 4 weeks (28 days) after they are born.
+It is also known as a newborn death.
 Most neonatal deaths happen in the first week after birth.

 Neonatal death is different from stillbirth.
-A stillbirth is when the baby dies at any time between 20 weeks of pregnancy and the due date of birth.
+A stillbirth is when a baby dies between 20 weeks of pregnancy and their birth.

-Neonatal death is rare in Australia, and rates are falling — there are about 700 neonatal deaths a year in Australia.
+Neonatal death is not common in Australia.
+There are about 700 neonatal deaths a year in Australia.

 What are the causes of a neonatal death?